Inaugural Run of the Pony Express

 US #1154 – Classic First Day Cover

 Their route could be completed in eight days, which was 12 to 14 days faster than the Overland Mail.
-The fastest trip was seven days when riders delivered the news of Abraham Lincoln’s presidential election in November of that year.
+The fastest trip was seven days when riders delivered the news of Abraham Lincoln’s presidential election in November 1860.
 With extra riders and horses in place, the news traveled from Fort Kearny, Nebraska, where the eastern telegraph line ended, to the start of the western line at Fort Churchill, Nevada Territory.
 Newspapers in California were able to report on Lincoln’s victory an unprecedented eight days after the election.

 1960 4¢ Pony Express Centennial Issue Stamped Envelope, brown